porteristhechampion/Bug-Busters-Team-Project-Ent-Java-Spring-2025/README.md

 # Bug-Busters-Team-Project-Ent-Java-Spring-2025

 ### Problem Statement
-To be decided - Possibly a meme generator?
 In today's fast-paced digital world, humor offers a brief but essential escape.
 Memes—particularly cat memes—are one of the most widely consumed forms of internet entertainment.
 However, there is currently no simple, programmatic way to request a fresh, randomized cat meme via API.
 Our project aims to solve this by developing a lightweight RESTful Java